-In order to be successful in UNIV S101 and your other classes, you'll need to SHOW UP!
-Success in this class depends on you coming to class.
+In order to be successful in your college classes, you'll need to SHOW UP!
 If you miss class, you will miss important work.

 Think of attending class like going to work.
 What would your boss think of you if you didn't show up regularly?